 The purpose of having a Request for Change (RFC) process is to provide a standardized method and procedure for submitting, reviewing, and handling all changes in a prompt and efficient manner.
-The RFC process is used to request IS assistance with a technology project.
-Additionally, the intent of having an RFC process is to improve the decisions surrounding changes to the systems maintained and supported by the Information Services (IS) Department, consequently providing more effective, organized services to our customers.
+The RFC process is used to request ITS assistance with a technology project.
+Additionally, the intent of having an RFC process is to improve the decisions surrounding changes to the systems maintained and supported by the Information Technology Services (ITS), consequently providing more effective, organized services to our customers.

-This process is relevant to everyone within IS, or in other departments of the University requesting IS involvement with production system changes, and relates to any change to new or existing production services or a service’s components.
+This process is relevant to everyone within ITS, or in other departments of the university requesting ITS involvement with production system changes, and relates to any change to new or existing production services or a service’s components.
 This process applies to all changes to production services that involve the addition, modification, or removal of authorized, planned, or supported service or service components and its associated documentation.
 All pilots must also follow the RFC process and subsequent change management processes.

 - The request requires two or more weeks of work OR